Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 8. Provide content that:

-    - Assists user’s knowledge and development of the Yoruba language.
+    - Assists users' knowledge and development of the Yoruba language.
     - Challenges users’ varying ability and/or understanding of the Yoruba language.
     - Can help different age-groups learn Yoruba.